-And one of the most important ones for ensuring the security of your homes electrical systems is touching your sockets or switches to feel if they are warm.
+And one of the most important ones for ensuring the security of your electrical systems is touching your sockets or switches to feel if they are warm.
 Because if they are, you could be facing some problems.

 Diagnosing Your Warm Plug

-To be clear, a warm socket doesnt mean you have a pending electrical failure or fire hazard.
+To be clear, a warm socket does not mean you have a pending electrical failure or fire hazard.
 It does mean that something is happening, and you should pay attention to it.
 There are six basic reasons why a plug or socket is warm and they build upon each other in terms of intensity and level of concern:

 1. The Wall Wart is Working

 Having a charger, modem, or basic electronic device plugged in can make a socket feel warm.
 Simply remove the plug from the socket, and then wait a half an hour and it should cool down.

 You might just have too many plugs in one socket, maybe you are using a multi socket power strip.
 They may be convenient, but you have to watch how much energy they are drawing.
 You just might need to unplug a few items and place them somewhere else.

 Loose terminals or wiring inside a socket or switch will generate extra heat simply because of the flow of electricity.
 Such issues should be corrected immediately.

 If the visible parts of a switch or plug are broken or it is discoloured from heat, replace the entire thing immediately and use the opportunity to investigate the larger system.

 Depending upon how your electrical wiring was designed, you might have an excessive amount of current flowing to a switch or socket.
 You probably need to rewire the circuits so all the plugs and switches in a given room aren not on the same circuit, and that is not a DIY home improvement project.
 Call in a professional electrician for help.